Seiya Suzuki Preview, Player Props: Cubs vs. Diamondbacks

 Seiya Suzuki At The Plate

-- Among qualifying batters in MLB play, he ranks 32nd in batting average, 38th in on-base percentage, and 50th in slugging.
+- Among qualified hitters in MLB play, he ranks 33rd in batting average, 40th in on-base percentage, and 48th in slugging.

-- Suzuki enters this game on a seven-game hitting streak.
-In his last games, he's hitting .524 with two homers.
+- Suzuki is batting .500 with two homers during his last games and is riding an eight-game hitting streak.

-- Suzuki has driven in a run in 39 games this season (33.6%), including 13 games with more than one RBI (11.2%).
-He has also driven home three or more of his team's runs in six contests.
+- Suzuki has picked up an RBI in 33.3% of his games this year, with two or more RBI in 11.1% of his games.
+He has also plated three or more runs in six contests.

+- He has scored a run in 53 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.